Beginning Sign Training

 Our friend Kimberly Johnson and deaf boxer girl Molly McMuffin live in Florida and help Deaf Dogs Rock out from [...]

-The term "Life hacking" refers to a shortcut, unknown tip, a novelty or a trick that may increase your productivity [...]
+The term "Life hacking" refers to a shortcut, unknown tip, a novelty or a trick that may increase your [...]

 When I saw Terrie's blog post about how she never taught her deaf dog the word "no" I could totally [...]